JuliaOpt/MathProgBase.jl/docs/src/apireference.md

 ## Attributes

-These are used to get and set properties of the model.
+These are used to get and set properties of the model or solver.

 ```@docs
-AbstractAttribute
+AbstractSolverOrModelAttribute
+AbstractVariableAttribute
+AbstractConstraintAttribute
 cangetattribute
 getattribute
 getattribute!